-- 1. Use the common attributes (section and perform) to reduce the potential candidates in the TA's database from the entire table (could be hundreds or thousands of instances depending on the application) to 5 [i.e., Happy, Sneezy, Dopey, Sleepy, and Doc]. - 2.
-Instantiates the 6 instances in the student object class [i.e., Jane Murphy, Happy, Sneezy, Dopey, Sleepy, and Doc]. - 3.
-Identify all the RULE facets in the student object class.
-There are three slots which have rule sets attached to the corresponding RULE facets: the transport rule set, the status rule set and the major rule set, as shown in Figure 4.
+- 3. Identify all the RULE facets in the student object class.
+There are three slots which have rule sets attached to the corresponding RULE facets: the transport rule set, the status rule set and the major rule set, as shown in Figure 6.
 The transportation rule set determines the type of commute depending on the distance.
-Similarly, the rule sets for major and status determines a student's major and status depending on the instance values7. - 4.
+Similarly, the rule sets for major and status determines a student's major and status depending on the instance values5. - 4.
 For each rule set, the IDIIA first checks each of the 6 instances to see if its corresponding VALUE facet has been instantiated.
-If the answer is yes, then the IDIIA moves on to the next instance because there is no need to infer a value; otherwise, it examines each rule in the rule set against the instance in a backward chaining fashion to see what data is needed to infer the value.
-So for the transportation rule set, the IDIIA requests only for those instances which currently have no value for transport; in this case, only Jane Murphy [Happy, Sneezy, Dopey, Sleepy, and Doc all have transport value].
+If the answer is yes, then the IDIIA moves on to the next instance because there is no need to infer a value; otherwise, it examines each rule in the rule set against the instance in a backward chaining fashion to see what data is - 5.
+Two observations can be made here: (a) The concept of "far" and "near" is somewhat subjective.
+After all, that is one reason why it is represented as heuristic rules to begin with so the rationale can be checked through the "why" mechanism in the inference engine. (b) These rules are by no means absolute.
+They can be further refined to reflect the details.

+needed to infer the value.
+So for the transportation rule set, the IDHA requests only for those instances which currently have no value for transport; in this case, only Jane Murphy [Happy, Sneezy, Dopey, Sleepy, and Doc all have transport value].